aufau/SaberMod/README.rst

   local server, high velocity movement, demo playback.
 See also `cg_camerafps`.

-cg_fixServerTime <0|1>
-  Fix various engine issues on servers running for a few days.

 cg_widescreen <0|1>
   Enable HUD adjustments for widescreen monitors

-cg_fovAspectAdjust <0|1>
-  Change Field Of View calculations so that they don't disadvantage widescreen monitors.
-Instead of cropping top and bottom parts of the screen it's extended to the sides, compared to 4:3 display.
-Works only when cg_widescreen is enabled.

 UI Cvars
 ........